 - Once you hire the right candidate, the application information automatically flows into Arcoro onboarding, speeding up the onboarding process.

-Insourcing your recruiting and training can save your company time and money, while putting you in control of the process.
+Insourcing your recruiting and training can save your company time and money while putting you in control of the process.
 Arcoro offers a variety of solutions to help hire and grow your employees, like an ATS, Onboarding and Learning Management System.
-Not only do all of the cloud-based modules work together, they come dedicated account management and customer service.
-Schedule a demo to see how easy and cost-efficient it can be to take recruiting and training in-house.
+Not only do all of the cloud-based modules work together, they come with dedicated account management and customer service.